How to choose low-allergenic protein treats for your dog

 | fish | 2% |

-- Single protein source: Contains only one type of animal or insect protein.
+- Single protein source: Contains only one animal or insect protein.

-- Novel protein snacks: rare meat species such as ostrich and insects.
+- Novel protein snacks: ostrich, insects and other rare meat varieties.

-- Hydrolyzed protein snacks: protein is broken down into small molecules that are less prone to allergies.
+- Hydrolyzed protein snacks: Protein is broken down into smaller molecules that are less likely to cause allergies.

-- No artificial additives: no coloring, flavoring, or preservatives.
+- No artificial additives: No colorings, fragrances, or preservatives.

 |---|---|---|